Stein sworn in as NC attorney general :: WRAL.com

 “This is the most dressed up I’ve been on New Year’s Day, so thank you very much,” said Secretary of State Elaine Marshall.

-Marshall presided over the swearing-in of the state’s new attorney general, the post Cooper just vacated.
+Marshall presided over the swearing-in of Stein to the post Cooper just vacated.

-Josh Stein, a Harvard educated father of three who served as a senator from Raleigh for 8 years, is, like Cooper, a Democrat and does not support HB2.
+Stein, a Harvard educated father of three who served as a senator from Raleigh for eight years, is, like Cooper, a Democrat and does not support House Bill 2 and some other actions of the Republican-controlled legislature.

-Stein, like his predecessor, faces a Republican-controlled legislature whose polices, such as the voter ID law, have usher in lawsuits.

 “I’m not going to paper things over.
-There are going to be time when we see the world, we see policy, we see the law differently, but I think as long as we approach those differences with mutual respect, we can serve the people well,” Stein said.
+There are going to be times when we see the world, we see policy, we see the law differently, but I think, as long as we approach those differences with mutual respect, we can serve the people well,” Stein said.

-The public inauguration ceremony for Cooper takes place on Saturday and the General Assembly’s long session begins Jan.
+The public inauguration ceremony for Cooper, Stein and the other members of the Council of State takes place on Saturday and the General Assembly’s long session begins Jan.
 11.

 Please sign in with your WRAL.com account to comment on this story.
 You also will need a Facebook account to comment.